What is elbow pain?

 It’s important not to rest for too long as lack of movement causes your joint to stiffen and the muscles around your elbow to weaken, which increases the chance that you'll have further symptoms.
 Simple exercises can help to reduce the risk of future problems.
 Long-term elbow pain can be caused by arthritis.

-The elbow joint is the site where the long bone at the top of your arm (the humerus) meets the two bones of your forearm (the radius and the ulna).
-It’s a hinge joint, which means that you can bend your arm.
-The upper part of your radius can also rotate on the smooth surface of the capitellum, a part of your humerus, which helps you to twist your forearm.
+The elbow joint is where the long bone at the top of your arm, known as the humerus, meets the two bones in your forearm – called the radius and the ulna.
+It’s a hinge joint, and it allows you to bend your arm.
+The upper part of the radius can rotate so you can twist your forearm.

-The end of your humerus has two main bony parts which you can feel at the sides of your elbow.
+The end of the humerus has two bony parts that you can feel at either side of your elbow.
 These are:

 - the lateral epicondyle on the outside of your arm

 - the medial epicondyle on the inside of your arm.

 Muscles attached to the outside of the humerus help you straighten your wrist and fingers.
 These are connected to the brain and nervous system through the radial nerve, which travels on the outside of the elbow.

 Muscles attached to the inside of the humerus help you bend your wrist and fingers, and let you grasp objects.
 These muscles are connected to the brain and nervous system through the median nerve, which runs in front of the elbow.

 The ulnar nerve, which is on the inside of the elbow is mainly responsible for the movements of the small muscles of the hand.
 These are useful for precise and delicate hand movements.
 The feeling of hitting your funny bone is caused by the ulnar nerve being pinched.

 There are also strong cords in the elbow that help to hold the joint in place.
 Tendons attach muscles to bones and ligaments link bones together.